BESS Workgroup

 3. We also assume vES2 is attached to Ethernet Tag-1 and Ethernet

-Tag-2. vES2 uses Highest-Preference as the DF Algorithm Algorithm, and a
+Tag-2. vES2 uses Highest-Preference as the DF Algorithm algorithm, and a

 local policy is configured in the three PEs to use Lowest-Preference Lowest-